Addiction To Ketamine

 Ketamine Abuse Statistics

-According to the Department of Justice’s National Drug Intelligence Center, individuals aged 12 to 25 accounted for 74 percent of the Ketamine emergency department visits in the United States in the year 2000.
+According to the Department of Justice’s National Drug Intelligence Center, individuals aged 12 to 25 accounted for 74% of the Ketamine emergency department visits in the United States in the year 2000.

 According to the 2013 National Survey on Drug Use and Health in the United States, an estimated 2.3 million people aged 12 or older used Ketamine in their lifetimes, with 203,000 users in 2013.

-In 2006, the University of Michigan’s Monitoring the Future survey showed three percent of high school seniors had used the drug at least once that year.
+In 2006, the University of Michigan’s Monitoring the Future survey showed 3% of high school seniors had used the drug at least once that year.

 Finding Treatment For Ketamine Addiction

 If you’re addicted to Ketamine, you may feel as though there’s no way out.
 But getting treatment now can put you back on the road to a successful and enjoyable life.
-Get your questions answered and get the help you deserve by contacting a dedicated treatment provider today.
+If you have any rehab-related questions please contact a treatment provider today.